burst-apps-team/burst-wiki/docs/en/cip.md

 CIP workflow
 ------------

 The CIP process begins with a new idea for Burstcoin.
-Each potential CIP must have a champion -- someone who writes the CIP using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
-The CIP champion (a.k.a.
-Author) should first attempt to ascertain whether the idea is CIP-able.
+Each potential CIP must have an author -- someone who writes the CIP using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
+The CIP author should first attempt to ascertain whether the idea is CIP-able.

-Small enhancements or patches to a particular piece of software often don't require standardisation between multiple projects; these don't need a CIP and should be injected into the relevant project-specific development workflow with a patch submission to the applicable issue tracker.
+Small enhancements or patches to a particular piece of software often don't require standardization between multiple projects; these don't need a CIP and should be injected into the relevant project-specific development workflow with a patch submission to the applicable issue tracker.

 Additionally, many ideas have been brought forward for changing Burstcoin that have been rejected for various reasons.

 The first step should be to search past discussions to see if an idea has been considered before, and if so, what issues arose in its progression.

-After investigating past work, the best way to proceed is by posting about the new idea to the [Burst Discord Forum](https://discord.gg/PMUgVSY).
+After investigating past work, the best way to proceed is by posting about the new idea to the [Burstcoin Discord](https://discord.gg/PMUgVSY).

 Vetting an idea publicly before going as far as writing a CIP is meant to save both the potential author and the wider community time.